 The scholarship application package is as follows:

-The application form (MBScholarship Application.pdf); The application is to be completed by the applicant.
+The online application form will be available soon.
+The application is to be completed by the applicant.

 Essay: 2-page double-spaced

 Describe how your experience with Deaf parents has shaped your life and your goals.

 Include a description of your future career aspirations.

 Essays will be judged for organization, content, and creativity.
 We encourage you to ask someone else to proofread your essay before you submit it.

 The letter of agreement (last page of the application package) to publish your essay at the end of the application.